Clinical Activities and Rotation Structure

 Full Elective Rotation

-Supervisor: Monica F. Kurylo, Ph.D., ABPP
+Supervisors: Monica F. Kurylo, Ph.D., ABPP, Lindsey Jenkins, Ph.D.

-- Administers cognitive and emotional screens
+- Administers cognitive, mood/behavioral , and trauma screens

 - Offers feedback and education to patients, families and staff